 Breast Reduction Surgery is a life-changing experience for many patients who are tired of the physical and social discomforts involved with heavy, pendulous or very large breast volume.
-Dr Richard Sackelariou is one of Melbourne’s top Breast Reduction Surgeons for Reduction Mammoplasty procedures, offering patients well-balanced, natural-looking and uplifted post-surgery results.
+Dr Richard Sackelariou is a top Breast Reduction Surgeons for Reduction Mammoplasty procedures, offering patients well-balanced, natural-looking and uplifted post-surgery results.

 Known also as a Reduction Mammoplasty, Breast Reduction Surgery helps you gain shapely and uplifted breasts that are either a BIT LESS heavy or a LOT LESS heavy than they currently are.